 Either go to “Structure” then “Deployment” or use the deploy link in the top right of the toolbar to get the to the deployment page.

 Visit the live website and you will see all the content from the local website.

 For Pull from live site to local site you need to click on update.

 Please note that, the steps are for Drupal 8.3.x version.
 Newer versions may have different UI, but effectively having the same process.

 The Drupal team, at cmsMinds uses simple but often overlooked process which creates hassles for developers and business users.
-We’re a full stack web development company with Drupal as our choice of enterprise CMS tools.
-For any queries feel free to connect with us at http://www.cmsminds.com/contact/.
+We’re a full stack web development company with Drupal in NC,USA as our choice of enterprise CMS tools.
+For any queries feel free to connect with us at https://www.cmsminds.com//contact/.